If you’re looking to start collecting vintage lighters, the best way to get started is to learn more about their history.

 During World War II, American soldiers were issued a lighter as part of their standard gear.
 Soldiers would often personalize their lighters by carving things into the surface.
 More often than not, they would etch simple things like their own names or the names of their unit.
 However, some of the soldiers would carve complicated artwork into their lighters.

 Lighters with custom engraved artwork have come to be known as trench lighters, hobo lighters, or just simply as carved lighters.
 These can be both vintage lighters and modern lighters with artisanal artwork carved into the side.
-These carvings make it harder to identify whether or not the lighter is a historic original, but they also add depth and a personalized touch that make them sought after by collectors.
+These carvings make it harder to identify whether or not the lighter is a historic original, but they also add depth and a personalized touch that make them sought after by average lighter collector.